What's Your Favorite Seinfeld Episode?

 Well, guess what?
-ANOTHER amazing lady who’s spent more than a decade improving the lives of local children is also retiring.
-I know!
-Two in a row!!
+ANOTHER amazing lady who has spent more than a decade improving the lives of local children is also retiring.

 The beautiful and vibrant, Sally Zeh, is stepping down as the Executive Director of The PACE Center for Girls in Pinellas.
 “Ms. Sally” (as the girls know her) has spent the last 14 years working with young women from diverse backgrounds and situations.
 Many have experienced some form of abuse, whether physical, sexual or emotional.
 Some have entered the juvenile justice system and most have either dropped out of school or have failing grades.
 But thanks to Ms. Sally hundreds of girls over the years have turned around their lives and are now very successful.

-As a matter of fact, at this year’s PACE graduation I was so happy to see a young PACE girl, Tabitha, I’d become very fond of during my volunteer work with PACE.
-After she gave me a big hug I was just thrilled to learn she was in college and making great grades.
+As a matter of fact, at this year’s PACE graduation I was so happy to see Tabitha, a beautiful PACE girl I’d become very fond of during my volunteer work with PACE.
+After Tabitha gave me a big hug I was just thrilled to learn she was in college and making great grades.
 Then just a couple weeks later while shopping in Wal-Mart, I heard a voice say, “Miss Jenn?”
 It was another sweet girl I’d met at PACE and she, too, was in school and excited about her career as a nurse.

-So, what exactly is PACE?
+So, what exactly is this place called PACE?
 And what is its secret to changing the lives of girls 12 to 18 who come in identified as dependent, truant, runaway, ungovernable, delinquent or in need of academic skills?